 You are always eating and posting pictures of food.
 How do you stay in shape?

 Ha!
-Well, truth be told, I weighed more in high school than I do now, but the only way I got in shape was to get moving.
+Truth be told, I weighed a lot more in high school than I do now, but the only way I got in shape was to get moving.
 I don’t follow a strict exercise regimen, but I’m on the move a lot.
 You don’t need any money to get in shape.
 Take a walk in the great outdoors or inside a mall, ride a bike, hula hoop while watching RHOBH, whatever!
 Just make it fun.
 I also don’t eat meat or drink, which probably helps.

 I love your life on Facebook.
 You’re always somewhere fun.
 Do you ever just stay home?